gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-add-processor.png "Schema Registry UI")

 Enter **GetF** into the search field and the list will be reduced to two processors, the **GetFTP** and the **GetFile** processor.
 As the name implies, the first one can be used to get files from a FTP server, whereas the second one can be used to read local files.
 We will use the latter here.
-Navigate to the **GetFile** and click **ADD**.
+Navigate to the **GetFile** and click **Add**.

 ![Alt Image Text](./images/nifi-add-processor-search.png "Schema Registry UI")